lyuleya/project/README.md

    npm install
    ```

    - Create a `.env` file.
 Add the content from `.env.example`.
+Make sure the port matches the one specified in the backend's `.env` file.
 Example:

    ```bash
    VITE_API_BASE_URL=http://localhost:5001/api